gieseke/bufferkdtree/README.rst

 Dependencies
 ============

-The bufferkdtree package is tested under Python 2.6 and Python 2.7.
+The bufferkdtree package is tested under Python 2.6, Python 2.7, and Python 3.2.
 The required Python dependencies are:

-- NumPy >= 1.6.1
+- NumPy >= 1.11.0

 Further, `Swig <http://www.swig.org>`_, `OpenCL <https://www.khronos.org/opencl/OpenCL>`_, `setuptools <https://pypi.python.org/pypi/setuptools>`_, and a working C/C++ compiler need to be available.
 See the `documentation <http://bufferkdtree.readthedocs.org>`_ for more details.